 - Develop products digitally and remotely in and with teams and an ecosystem of co-creators.

-- Build, nurture and maintain relationships via social channels and collaborative tools with prospects, customers, ambassadors and possible partners as well as moving them.
+- Build, nurture and maintain relationships via social channels and collaborative tools with prospects, customers, ambassadors and possible partners, and move them.

 - Human-centered design / innovation’ methods.